 As of September 30th, 2014, over 400,000 children were in foster care in the US.
 This is a 4% increase from 2012.
 Children in need of foster parents come in all ages, races, and genders.
 Children can stay in a foster homes from a few days to several years.
 It takes a special person to become a foster parent.
+Many states including Austin, TX are in need of qualified fosters.
 If you think you are interested in becoming one, there are several things that should be considered.

 Deciding if Being a Foster Parent is the Right Job for You:

 Evaluate Your Support System:

 Being a foster parent can be a stressful, trying thing and having someone that you can talk to when you’re having a hard time is invaluable.
 If you do not have a built-in support system, there are also support groups for foster parents that were created specifically for that purpose.